Stop Dachshund Behavior Problems

 Tips to Stop Excessive Barking:

 - Attention: When your dachshund insists on barking at you, avoid responding verbally or physically to the dog.
-If you give them attention, they will continue barking to get more attention, starting a bad habit.
-Give more attention to your dog when they are behaving and not barking to give them the love and attention that they need.
+If you give them attention, they will continue barking to get more attention, creating a bad habit.
+Give your dog positive attention when they are showing good behavior.

 - Exercise: Dogs that constantly bark in the evening may be doing so out of boredom.
 They need to have some playtime and more walks during the day to tire them out and help promote a good night’s sleep.